Proportional representation: 19th century

-A practical election using the single transferable vote system (a combination of preferential voting and multi-member districts) was devised in Denmark by Carl Andræ, a mathematician, and was first used there in 1855, making it the oldest PR system.
+A practical election system using the single transferable vote (a combination of preferential voting and multi-member districts) was devised in Denmark by Carl Andræ, a mathematician.
+It was first used there in 1855, making it the oldest PR system.

 STV was also invented (apparently independently) in the UK in 1857 by Thomas Hare, a London barrister, in his pamphlet The Machinery of Representation and expanded on in his 1859 Treatise on the Election of Representatives.
 The scheme was enthusiastically taken up by John Stuart Mill, ensuring international interest.
 The 1865 edition of Hare's book included the transfer of preferences from dropped candidates and the STV method was essentially complete, although Hare pictured the entire British Isles as one single district.
 Mill proposed it to the House of Commons in 1867, but the British parliament rejected it.
-The name of the system evolved from "Mr. Hare's scheme" to "proportional representation", then "proportional representation with the single transferable vote", and finally, by the end of the 19th century, to "the single transferable vote".
+The name of the system evolved from "Mr. Hare's scheme" to "proportional representation", then "proportional representation with the single transferable vote", and finally, by the start of the 20th century, to "the single transferable vote" or sometimes "proportional representation with grouped constituencies [multi-member districts]".
 Such a system was well suited to the British political tradition prevalent in the English-speaking world because under STV, votes are cast directly for individuals.
-STV was later adopted for national elections in Malta (1921), the Republic of Ireland (1921) and Australia (1948).
+STV in multi-member districts was later adopted for national elections in Malta (1921), the Republic of Ireland (1921) and Australia (1948).

-In Australia, the political activist Catherine Helen Spence became an enthusiast of STV and an author on the subject.
-Through her influence and the efforts of the Tasmanian politician Andrew Inglis Clark, Tasmania became an early pioneer of the system, electing the world's first legislators through STV in 1896, prior to its federation into Australia.
+In Australia, political activist Catherine Helen Spence became an enthusiast of STV and an author on the subject.
+Through her influence and the efforts of the Tasmanian politician Andrew Inglis Clark, Tasmania became an early pioneer of the system, electing the world's first legislators through STV in 1896, and again in 1900, prior to its federation into Australia.